Todd McFarlane's Spawn: Development of the first season

 The series was animated in South Korea, which is a common practice in American animation.
-The South Korean studio which is Koko Enterprises was simultaneously doing several family friendly cartoons while working on Spawn, which McFarlane likened to Care Bears.
+Koko Enterprises, the South Korean studio animating Spwan, was simultaneously doing several family friendly cartoons while working on Spawn; McFarlane likened the company's other cartoons to Care Bears.
 He noted that it was difficult for the studio to alternate family-friendly cartoons and Spawn, and that there were issues with how they were animating blood.
 McFarlane described the blood as sometimes looking more like honey, and said that they would have to re-do it when it came out like this.
 Koko Enterprises's animators were also used to "putting color on everything", and didn't understand why the show's producers wanted so many shadows and dark colors.
 According to McFarlane, it took a long time for the studio to understand that they were intentionally trying to obscure some of the details of the animation by having all the dark colors.
 McFarlane had similar issues when he was first working in the toy industry, since manufacturers thought adding dark ink washes to the toys made them look "old and dingy" rather than "new and plastic".
 The opening sequence was animated by Japanese studio Madhouse, and they would later become involved with the animation of the second season's episodes.